-When others saw political opportunity as the only form of a ripe fruit ready to be plucked from a tree, Imam Sadiq (a.s.) saw yet another opportunity: the educational one which was better than the political one in more than one way.
+Whereas others saw only the political opportunity in the form of a ripe fruit ready to be picked from the tree, Imam Sadiq A.S) saw yet another opportunity: the educational one which was better than the political one in more than one way.
 He decided to go for the educational opportunity.
-To fully understand the Imam's choice, we have to consider the consequences of those who went for the political opportunity.
+To fully understand Imam's choice, we have to consider the consequences of those who went for the political opportunity.